S. 3557: States' Right to Regulate AI Act

 1

-The bill says no federal funds may be used to implement, administer, or enforce one specific executive order: "Ensuring a National Policy Framework for Artificial Intelligence," issued on December 11, 2025.
+S. 3557 bars any federal funds from being used to carry out one specific executive order: "Ensuring a National Policy Framework for Artificial Intelligence," signed December 11, 2025.

 2

-The prohibition is not limited to enforcement actions.
-It explicitly covers three functions — implementation, administration, and enforcement — meaning agencies could not spend money on rollout, management, or policing of the December 11, 2025 AI order.
+The prohibition reaches three functions — implementation, administration, and enforcement — so agencies could spend nothing on rolling out, managing, or policing the order.

 3

-Because the bill uses the phrase "No Federal funds," it reaches across federal money streams rather than naming a single agency or program.
-Any federal agency using appropriated funds would be barred from spending on the executive order dated December 11, 2025.
+Because the bill uses the phrase "No Federal funds," the restriction reaches every federal money stream rather than naming a single agency or program.

 4

-The bill is narrow: it does not set new artificial intelligence safety rules, age limits, penalty amounts, or compliance deadlines.
-Its operative action is the funding cutoff tied to the executive order issued 6 days before the bill's introduction on December 17, 2025.
+The bill sets no AI safety standards, age limits, penalties, or compliance deadlines.
+Its only operative action is the funding cutoff tied to the named executive order.

 5